University of Wisconsin-Parkside

 - Cameras installed or utilized for official law enforcement purposes, and/or criminal investigations, since they are subject to appropriate Wisconsin and Federal laws.

-- UWPPD audio/video recording equipment in the department and patrol vehicles
+- UWPPD audio/video recording equipment

 - Recording of public performances or events, interviews, or other use for broadcast or educational purposes, such as videotaping of athletic events for post-game review, videotaping of concerts, plays, and lectures, or videotaped interviews of persons.